offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 | (n,2) | (a,3) | (¶,1) | (b,1) | (a,1) | (n,1) | `{h}#b00 (a,2)` |
 | (n,1) | (a,2) | (n,2) | (a,3) | (¶,1) | (b,1) | `{h}#800 (a,1)` |

-After the cyclic rotations above, the rows in the isolated matrix become different rows from the original matrix.
-Since the rows in the isolated matrix are still lexicographically sorted, they're ordered as they appear in that original matrix.
+Once rotated, the rows change to different rows from original matrix.
+Since the rows are still in lexicographically sorted order, they still appear in the same order in the original matrix as they do in the isolated matrix above: (a,3) comes first, followed by (a,2), followed by (a,1).

 |   ▼   |       |       |       |       |       |                 |
 |-------|-------|-------|-------|-------|-------|-----------------|